glasskube/operator/docs/docs/02_getting-started/02_dependencies.md

 All dependencies can be installed alongside the operator when using the helm chart but are disabled by default (except for [minio](#minio)).
 This document enumerates those dependencies and describes whether and for which use-cases they are required.

+You could either install these dependencies implicitly with the default values of the Glasskube Operator helm chart or manage them your self.
+In that case you can disable the dependencies.
+For more information and default values checkout [Glasskube on the ArtifactHUB](https://artifacthub.io/packages/helm/glasskube/glasskube-operator).

 ## Cert-manager

 By default, the Glasskube Operator annotates *Ingress* resources it creates such that [cert-manager](https://cert-manager.io/) automatically generates TLS certificates.